 - Smoke-free outdoor areas – frequently asked questions – NSW Health

-From 1 July 2018 e-cigarettes or vaping is prohibited anywhere tobacco smoking is not allowed.
+From 1 July 2018, vaping of e-cigarettes is prohibited anywhere tobacco smoking is not allowed.

 The sale of single cigarettes, cigarettes in packets of less than 20, unpackaged tobacco, or tobacco products without appropriate health warnings (‘illegal tobacco’ including ’chop chop’) is prohibited to any person regardless of the customer’s age.
-Environmental Health Officers at the Public Health Unit are now able to seize and destroy illegal tobacco found in tobacco retailers’ premises.
+Environmental health officers at the Public Health Unit are now able to seize and destroy illegal tobacco found in tobacco retailers’ premises.
 An emerging issue is the sale of disposable e-cigarette devices containing nicotine.
-These devices are prohibited from being sold to anyone, however our officers have found that some retailers are selling devices to children.
+These devices are prohibited from being sold to anyone without a perscription from a doctor, however our officers have found that some retailers are selling devices to children.
+Illicit e-cigarettes can also be seized and destroyed.
 Education programs are regularly provided to ensure retailers are aware of their responsibilities in regard to the sale of tobacco and related products.

 As of October 2021, e-cigarettes or e-liquids containing nicotine can only be sold by a pharmacy.
 E-cigarettes without nicotine can continue to be sold by retailers to adults over the age of 18.